 Besides requiring the WHA to terminate the lease under the circumstances described in Part II, HUD requires the WHA to establish provisions in the lease for termination pertaining to certain criminal activity, alcohol abuse, and certain household obligations stated in the regulations.
 While these provisions for lease termination must be in the lease agreement, HUD does not require the WHA to terminate for such violations in all cases.
-The WHA has the discretion to consider circumstances surrounding the violation or, in applicable situations, whether the offending household member has entered or completed rehabilitation.
-The WHA may, as an alternative to termination, require the exclusion of the culpable household member, the repayment of family debts or require the head of household to attend a warning conference and sign a letter of warning acknowledging that future violations could result in termination.
+The WHA has the discretion to consider circumstances surrounding the violation or, in applicable situations, whether the offending household member has entered or completed rehabilitation, and the WHA may, as an alternative to termination, require the exclusion of the culpable household member.
 The WHA must adopt policies concerning the use of these options.